KingOfTheAce2/rvo-blog-parser/README.md

 ## Structure

-Every item (blog, event, article, etc.) is represented by three separate dataset entries containing its title, summary and full content.
-Each entry is stored as JSON lines in the following format:
+Each public item from RVO is converted into one or more simple entries.
+For every source (blogs, events, news, etc.) we create a row for the title, the summary and the full text.
+Every row only contains the URL of the item, the extracted text and the source name.
+The dataset therefore consists of many short snippets rather than a single object per page.

+Entries are stored in a JSON Lines file with the following format:

 ```json
 {